 Achieving the science goals laid out in §3 requires a gravitational-wave observatory capable of reliably measuring the strain from mergers in the band between a few hertz and a few kilohertz with a sensitivity of approximately $3 \times 10^{-25} / \sqrt{\text{Hz}}$ .
 This strain sensitivity guarantees that remnant mergers from the first stars are still observable (Fig. 6.1, adapted from Ref.
-[77]).
+[78]).
 The upper limit of the frequency band is dictated by the highest frequency signals expected from the lightest known compact objects: neutron stars.
 The lower edge of the frequency band of any terrestrial detector is dictated by the seismic motion of the Earth's surface.
 Pushing the seismic cut-off lower has scientific benefits: namely the observation of heavier binary systems and longer merger early-warning times.
-The observatory cost on the other hand increases rapidly with the size and complexity of the seismic isolation system and the need to avoid local gravitational disturbances ("Newtonian noise, which is the coupling of seismic and atmospheric fields to the detector through direct Newtonian gravity.
+The observatory cost on the other hand increases rapidly with the size and complexity of the seismic isolation system and the need to avoid local gravitational disturbances ("Newtonian noise").
+The residual motion of the isolation system is eventually subdominant to Newtonian noise, which is the coupling of seismic and atmospheric fields to the detector through direct Newtonian gravity.
 Since seismic and Newtonian noise are displacement noises, the low-frequency strain sensitivity can also be improved by lengthening the detector arms.